Apr 19 2008

 What would an ‘afterlife’ be like?
 Somewhere where the good things we enjoy in this life are not offset against the downs we experience in this?
 One of the fundamental aspects of life is that it is a struggle and from that we get a good feeling when we triumph over adversity.
 Some individuals try to preserve themselves so they can be revived in the future when we have discovered how to extend our lives forever.
 Have they thought about the implications of that?
 Population growth is bad enough now with much of the population living in extreme poverty and thus subject to starvation and disease and with the most lethal disease ever to affect the human race, AIDS, causing millions of deaths annually.
 Without death there could be no new life, no babies, no children.
 Ideas would stagnate, everything would stagnate.
 Yet this is what Christian’s and Muslim’s alike strive for – everlasting life.
 This is what they will go to extreme lengths to try to achieve.
 Becoming monks and hermits or even suicide bombers.

 Where has the idea come from that somehow most forms of enjoyment are bad?
 Why do Christians make sin and transgression so important?
 The 10 commandments were supposed to have been drawn up by Moses as a sort of constitution to keep law and order amongst his flock.
 Nowadays we have a much more sophisticated legal system which is there for a similar purpose.
 I’m just a man with quite high principles like many others, most, I like to believe.
 I don’t keep committing sin – so why should I be told I have to continually to ask forgiveness?
 Why should I have this burden of guilt thrust upon me?
-I suspect it’s more because at some time in the history of the church it was a philosophy brought in to subdue a gullible and ghost believer population.
+I suspect it’s more because at some time in the history of the church it was a philosophy brought in to subdue a gullible and superstitious population.

 We are just animals, at the moment a very successful species with the most intelligence.
 But we mustn’t get carried away.
 So do other species have an afterlife?
 And if so do they have a strict code that controls whether they go to heaven or hell?
 Non-human animals can be just as cruel as humans.
 Cat with mouse.
 Does their lack of self awareness excuse this treatment?
 Is this any different to an abused child themself abusing?
 Or a gang member attacking a member of another gang before he is attacked himself?
 Of course they should know better - but they don’t which is why they did it.